The Typing Cure: Experiences with Large Language Model Chatbots for Mental Health Support: Conclusion

 Independent of these larger societal debates, people experiencing severe mental distress continue to use AI-based technologies for support, motivating rising interest from clinicians on how LLMs could be used safely to support these unmet needs~\cite{van2023global, Torous2024}.
 In light of the above risks and harms, it is crucial to better understand how LLM chatbots are currently being used for mental health support, including people's motivations for use, daily lived experiences with the known biases embedded in LLMs, and critically, where people in need might find value from their engagements.
 Past work in psychology has examined this latter question in detail, studying what makes engagements with diverse modalities of support effective~\cite{frank1993persuasion, standal1954need, rogers1957necessary}.
 Theory from psychotherapy literature on how various interactions and forms of support come to be \textit{therapeutic} could help shed light on how AI (LLMs) could be more \textit{therapeutically aligned} when applied to mental health support contexts.
 Answering this question necessitates a deep analysis of people's engagements with existing LLM based chatbots, including both how they conceptualize and use them.

-In this paper, we ask the question: \textbf{how do individuals understand and use LLM chatbots when seeking support for their mental health needs?} To answer this question, we conduct semi-structured interviews with 21 individuals who have used LLM chatbots for mental health support.
+In this paper, we ask the question: \textbf{how do individuals understand and use LLM chatbots when seeking support for their mental health needs?}.
+To answer this question, we conduct semi-structured interviews with 21 individuals who have used LLM chatbots for mental health support.
 Given known identity-based biases in LLM tools~\cite{zack2024assessing}, we intentionally recruit a globally diverse sample working to understand the unique context to each participant's use of LLM chatbots for mental health support.
 We find that LLM support chatbots fill unique support gaps experienced by participants, but are used as complements to other forms of support due to their often culturally-bound limitations.
 Building on our analysis, we introduce the concept of \textit{therapeutic alignment}, or how AI mental health support tools may more effectively embody the values that underlie therapeutic encounters.
+In our findings, the therapeutic values supported by LLM chatbots were perceived and used by participants in nuanced ways, shaped by their expectations, engagement styles, and specific needs.
+While participants' ability to shape the chatbots' flexibility allowed them to address unique needs, it also raised concerns about associated potential risks, including boundary violence and over-reliance.
 We outline design recommendations towards ensuring that AI mental health support is therapeutically aligned. \paragraph{Ethics and Privacy} Our work does not condone the use of LLM chatbots for mental health support, nor does it constitute medical advice or guidance.
 Our findings \textbf{must not} be interpreted as clinical or medical guidance around the efficacy, validity, or safety of engagement with LLM chatbots.